Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 12. Every application generates profits and, at the same time, creates costs.
 A mobile app's cost estimate should also consider balancing issues.

-14. Over time, the cost of maintaining and developing a mobile app becomes the most significant burden on an organization's budget.
+14. Over time, the cost of app maintenance and development becomes the most significant burden on an organization's budget.

 15. Predicting future costs as early as the conceptual stage is crucial.

-16. The awareness of maintenance and development costs and the ability to optimize them is necessary for accurate, reliable planning and management of application costs.
+16. Awareness of maintenance and development costs and optimizing them are necessary for accurate, reliable application cost planning and management.

-17. When estimating the cost of mobile apps, it's also essential to consider the target platforms, technologies, functionalities, users, integrations, maintenance and hosting, the level of complexity of the backend layer, and special effects.
+17. When estimating the mobile app development costs, it's also essential to consider the target platforms, technologies, functionalities, users, integrations, maintenance and hosting, the level of complexity of the back-end layer, and special effects.

-18. Applications without research, usability testing, prototypes, and task-oriented design cannot successfully compete on the market.
+18. Applications without research, usability testing, prototypes, and task-oriented design can't successfully compete in the market.

-19. The project teams must have UX and UI designers, UX researchers, and UX writers.
-The cost of application development also depends on the number of required specialists.
+19. The design teams must include UX and UI designers, researchers, and writers.
+The app development cost also depends on the number of required specialists.

-20. The financial expenditures spent on application security (the cost of maintaining a mobile application) will continue to grow and increase the cost.
+20. The financial expenditures on application security (the cost of maintaining a mobile application) will continue to grow, increasing the cost.

-21. Two billing models dominate the market – fixed price and time & material.
+21. Two billing models dominate the market — fixed price and time and material.

 22. Fixed price works well in smaller projects, where it's much easier to define the scope of work and its schedule.
-This model also significantly lowers the cost of making a mobile app.
+This model also significantly lowers the mobile app development cost.

-23. For large projects, the time & material method is more appropriate and recommended.
+23. The time and material method is more appropriate and recommended for large projects.
 The cost of the mobile application is open, and the payment is charged at an hourly rate.
 This method provides a lot more flexibility.

 Disclaimer

-The sample prices presented in the article do not constitute a commecial offer within the meaning of the Polish Civil Code.
+The sample prices presented in the article do not constitute a commercial offer within the meaning of the Polish Civil Code.

 How you like that: